RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

   actions:
     - action_joke

-To instruct Rasa to use the action server you have to tell Rasa its location.
+To instruct the Rasa server to use the action server, you have to tell Rasa its location.
 Add this to your ``endpoints.yml``:

 .. code-block:: yaml